Salmonella: Evolution

+GTDB RS202 reports that S. arizonae, S. diarizonae, and S. houtenae should be classified as species of their own based on the average nucleotide identity metric.

+Non-Salmonella

 In 2005, a third species, Salmonella subterranea, was proposed, but according to the World Health Organization, the bacterium reported does not belong in the genus Salmonella.
 In 2016, S. subterranea was proposed to be assigned to Atlantibacter subterranea, but LPSN rejects it as an invalid publication, as it was made outside of IJSB and IJSEM.
 GTDB and NCBI agree with the 2016 reassignment.

-GTDB RS202 reports that S. arizonae, S. diarizonae, and S. houtenae should be species of their own.

 Pathogenicity

 Salmonella species are facultative intracellular pathogens.
 Salmonella can invade different cell types, including epithelial cells, M cells, macrophages, and dendritic cells.
 As facultative anaerobic organism, Salmonella uses oxygen to make adenosine triphosphate (ATP) in aerobic environments (i.e., when oxygen is available).
-However, in anaerobic environments (i.e., when oxygen is not available) Salmonella produces ATP by fermentation—that is, by substituting, instead of oxygen, at least one of four electron acceptors at the end of the electron transport chain: sulfate, nitrate, sulfur, or fumarate (all of which are less efficient than oxygen).
+However, in anaerobic environments (i.e., when oxygen is not available) Salmonella can produce ATP by anaerobic respiration — that is, by using, instead of oxygen, one of four possible electron acceptors at the end of the electron transport chain: sulfate, nitrate, sulfur, or fumarate (all of which are less efficient acceptors than oxygen) — or by fermentation.

 Most infections are due to ingestion of food contaminated by animal feces, or by human feces (for example, from the hands of a food-service worker at a commercial eatery).
 Salmonella serotypes can be divided into two main groups—typhoidal and nontyphoidal.
 Typhoidal serotypes include Salmonella Typhi and Salmonella Paratyphi A, which are adapted to humans and do not occur in other animals.
 Nontyphoidal serotypes are more common, and usually cause self-limiting gastrointestinal disease.
 They can infect a range of animals, and are zoonotic, meaning they can be transferred between humans and other animals.

 Salmonella pathogenicity and host interaction has been studied extensively since the 2010s.
 Most of the important virulent genes of Salmonella are encoded in five pathogenicity islands—the so-called Salmonella pathogenicity islands (SPIs).
 These are chromosomal encoded and make a significant contribution to bacterial-host interaction.
 More traits, like plasmids, flagella or biofilm-related proteins, can contribute in the infection.
 SPIs are regulated by complex and fine-tuned regulatory networks that allow the gene expression only in the presence of the right environmental stresses.

 Molecular modeling and active site analysis of SdiA homolog, a putative quorum sensor for Salmonella typhimurium pathogenicity, reveals the specific binding patterns of AHL transcriptional regulators.
 It is also known that Salmonella plasmid virulence gene spvB enhances bacterial virulence by inhibiting autophagy.